Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 How could she dare do this?

-She says when the Constitution uh was altered by the U.S. Supreme Court in this case and others, in order to legalize the New Deal and make it constitutional by twisting and mending the Constitution.
+She says when the Constitution was altered by the U.S. Supreme Court in this case and others in order to legalize the New Deal and make it constitutional by twisting and bending the Constitution, that's when she said that an aura of, I think she usually worshipped socialism, was sanctioned as a means of governing the country.

-Supreme Court expanded the scope of a landmark federal disabilities law ruling today that foreign cruise lines sailing in U.S. waters must provide better access for passengers in wheelchairs.
+Supreme Court expanded the scope of a landmark federal disabilities law, ruling today that foreign cruise lines sailing in U.S. waters must provide better access for passengers in wheelchairs.

-Now, this was a 5-4 decision, said to be a victory for disabled rights advocates who said inadequate ship facilities inhibited their right to participate fully in society.
+Now, this was a 5-4 decision said to be a victory for disabled rights advocates who said inadequate ship facilities inhibited their right to participate fully in society.

 Here's the majority.

-The uh the dissent was written by Justice Scalia.
+The dissent was written by Justice Scalia.

-He argued that extending the Federal law to foreign ships will create international discord and is wrong because Congress does not explicitly call for it.
+He argued that extending the federal law to foreign ships will create international discord and is wrong because Congress does not explicitly call for it.

 The ruling should leave no opening for ships to be required to change their amenities to fit the laws of each country they visit, he said.

-Now, I know many of you disagree Russia is harmless, so what?
+Now, I know many of you disappear.

 They should have to modify this.

-Take your feelings out of these things and and take take each issue out of it and examine what the court's doing, you have a better understanding of why so many people are concerned and why so many people say the judiciary's out of control needs to be reined in.
+You have a better understanding of why so many people are concerned and why so many people say the judiciary is out of control, needs to be reined in.

-Quick timeout, we'll be back after this.
+We'll be back after this.

 Don't go away.